 Acas issues tips for employers to manage the hot weather at work

-"Certain workers may be adversely affected such as pregnant women and elderly employees.
-The heat can also impact public transport too which can affect employees commuting into work.
+"Some employees with certain health conditions or disabilities may be adversely affected by the extreme heat.
+The heat can also impact public transport too, which can affect employees commuting into work.

 Acas top tips